bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

 different.

 To create a "Datatable", create a CSV file with a header for each variable you need in the test.
 Then, create a row for each test case.
-In you're SchnauzerUI script, anytime you want to use a variable, use `<VariableName>`.
+In your SchnauzerUI script, anytime you want to use a variable, use `<VariableName>`.
 Then, run the script with the flag `-x <path-to-datatable>.csv"`.

 Most will want to use Excel, which is fine!
 Just save the file as a CSV when you're done.